bslocombe/meteor-pg/README.md

 ## Tests / Benchmarks

+** tests are broken at this time **
-The test suite does not require a separate Postgres server installation as it uses [the `numtel:pg-server` package](https://github.com/numtel/meteor-pg-server) to run the tests.
+The test suite does not require a separate Postgres server installation as it uses [Meteor PG Server (only tested on osx)](https://github.com/bslocombe/meteor-pg-server) to run the tests.

 The database connection settings must be configured in `test/settings/local.json`.